Earth-orbiting inventor Joel Hodgson

 (1950) about a young boy discovering how to help around the house.
 Then the crew watches a mad scientist acquire subjects for his nefarious experiments in The Unearthly

 (1957).
 Joel and the Bots explore the many faces of Tor Johnson and create a board game based on The Unearthly.

 Joel and the Bots take on the infamous Christmas classic Santa Claus Conquers the Martians

-(1964) in which a group of martians kidnap Santa Claus because they have no one one Mars to give their children presents.
-The crew writes and performs a pinnacle Christmas carol "A Patrick Swayze Christmas" and each share Christmas-themed essays.
+(1964) in which a group of martians kidnap Santa Claus because they have no one on Mars to give their children presents.
+The crew writes and performs a pinnacle Christmas carol "A Patrick Swayze Christmas" and each member shares a Christmas-themed essay.

 11 January 1992